Many Swiss bank customers pay basic, ongoing fees for their bank accounts. But there are a number of banks that offer free bank accounts.

 A free bank account is a bank account that does not have a basic, ongoing annual or monthly fee.
 But these accounts can still generate costs, as you may pay incidental fees for certain services.
 Fees vary between banks, so comparing offers is important.

-Among others, the Swiss banks listed below offer private accounts without basic account fees.
+Among others, the Swiss banks listed below offer private accounts without basic account fees as well as a debit card whithout basic card fees.
 The list does not include accounts for which the fees are only waived if additional criteria are met.

 - Aargauische Kantonalbank